kevinpagliuca/kevinpagliuca/README.md

 Today, the "I don't know", has become the "I still don't know", Bill Gates

 - 😎 I like to automate tasks to make life easier.
-- 📖 Studying web development
-- 👩🏻‍💻 Studying backend nodejs
+- 👩🏻‍💻 Studying backend Nodejs/Nestjs

 ##